League of Greeks from Egypt and the Middle East

 At EEAMA, our mission is to foster a vibrant community where everyone feels welcome.
 We aim to create opportunities for social interaction and personal growth through various activities and events.

-Sunday August 03 - Synestiasis
+Sunday 02 November - Synestiasis

-Wednesday August 13 - Morning Gathering
+Wednesday 12 November - Morning Gathering

-Wednesday August 27 - Morning Gathering
+Wednesday 26 November - Morning Gathering

-Sunday September 07 - Synestiasis (Father's Day)
+Sunday 07 December - Synestiasis

-Wednesday September 10 - Morning Gathering
+Wednesday 10 December - Morning Gathering

-Wednesday October 08 - Morning Gathering
+Wednesday 11 February - Morning Gathering

-Wednesday October 22 - Morning Gathering
+Wednesday 25 February - Morning Gathering

 The President of EEAMA Mr Loukas Rizopoulos and Vice President Mr Nick Carayanis will provide a new message to our existing and new members very soon!